-The Company incurs liabilities denominated in US dollars.
-A 10% change in the currency exchange rate between the Canadian dollar relative to the US dollar could have a gain or loss of approximately \$nil (December 31, 2023 - \$2,316) on the Company's results of financial position based on the Company's net exposure as at June 30, 2024.
+The Company incurs liabilities and had assets denominated in US dollars.
+A 10% change in the currency exchange rate between the Canadian dollar relative to the US dollar could have a gain or loss of approximately \$528 (December 31, 2023 - \$2,316) on the Company's results of financial position based on the Company's net exposure as at December 31, 2024.